YAMS CLI Reference¶

 Start the MCP (Model Context Protocol) server over stdio.

-Synopsis: - yams serve [OPTIONS]
+- yams serve [OPTIONS]

 Options: